 General Overview Passionate and intense, as befitting one with her ruling element of Fire.
 She can be temperamental and impatient, but she can also show gentle and comforting warmth.
 Though she delights in action, she was raised to appreciate study and has a particular appreciation for philosophy.
 She can debate as passionately as she flies in combat.

-Strengths & Weaknesses + Skilled pilot and knowledgeable about the mechanics/repair of fighters
+Strengths & Weaknesses + Skilled pilot and knowledgeable about the mechanics/repair of fighters and other ships

 + Appreciation for philosophy and history, enhanced by the opportunity to read beyond what was permitted in the Empire